FusionAuth/fusionauth-site/astro/src/content/articles/authentication/multi-factor-authentication.md

 </div>

 The hard part is the situations where the answer isn't obvious.
 What are some situations where you should consider requiring multi-factor authentication?

+## Why is MFA Important?

+MFA is a vital player in the grand game of digital security, a game where the stakes are perpetually high and the rules are ever-changing.
+MFA is always thinking two steps ahead, ensuring that your data isn't just protected by a single password.
+In a world brimming with savvy hackers and ever-evolving threats, relying solely on passwords is like leaving your front door unlocked in an unpredictable neighborhood.

+MFA introduces layers, and in security, layers are good.
+Each additional factor makes it exponentially harder for unwanted guests to barge in.
+By requiring multiple forms of verification MFA ensures that a stolen password alone isn't enough to breach your digital sanctum.
+This series of checkpoints, each with its own protection, scrutinizes different aspects of a person's identity before allowing them entry.

+MFA isn't just an option anymore; it's a necessity in the landscape of digital security.
+It's about building a resilient defense system that adapts and evolves, just as the threats do.
+With MFA we're safeguarding trust, reputation, and peace of mind.

 ## When To Require Multiple Factors Of Authentication